ListsOpinionHiT Classics

 The podcast superstar’s impact on the culture may dwarf everyone on this list.

 It’s one thing for Rogan to yuk it up with conspiracy monger Alex Jones, unfairly removed from social media but of microscopic worth due to his wobbly facts.
-It’s something entirely different when Rogan welcomes scientists like Dr. Robert Malone on his Spotify program, allowing information to reach millions without the media’s censorial filters.
+It’s entirely different when Rogan welcomes scientists like Dr. Robert Malone on his Spotify show, allowing information to reach millions without the media’s censorial filters.

 That, plus his eagerness to shred false media narratives from his apolitical perch, finds him atop the comedy heap.